 Welcome to the nightmarish world of Nisha (Maria Mozdah), whose family migrated to Europe from Pakistan, ages ago, and who has grown up in the western culture.
 Their parents, however, have carried everything with them, including their blinkers as they make a life for themselves in Norway.

-What is most unnerving is that her brother, who is a few years older to her, has grown up in Norway and is insensitive to what his parents have planned for their daughter (his sister): parents have passed on their blinkers to him as well.
+What is most unnerving is that her brother, who is a few years older than her, has grown up in Norway and is insensitive to what his parents have planned for their daughter (his sister): parents have passed on their blinkers to him as well.

-Nisha’s crime: she was caught in her bedroom with her boyfriend, by her father Mirza (Adil Hussain) who rains blows on the helpless lad in a fit of rage.
+Nisha’s crime: she was caught in her bedroom with her boyfriend, by her father Mirza (Adil Hussain) who rains blow on the helpless lad in a fit of rage.
 He is not willing to believe his daughter that nothing happened between them and is sure that his daughter had sex!
 Cops have been called by the neighbours after a ruckus has been created and she is taken to Child Welfare.

 Nisha is conned into getting into the vehicle by her mother Najma (Ekavali Khanna) and is packed off to Pakistan to stay with Mirza’s sister and his family.
 Frustrated, she soon settles into her dull life learning to sweep, swab and cook whilst attending the local school.
 Mirza sends Rs 20,000 monthly to his sister for her upkeep, whilst her uncle burns her passport when she tries to flee.
 He warns her that she will be married off to a peasant and will be milking cows for the rest of her life.
 Imagine the girl’s plight!

 A few months later, she and her cousin get attracted to each other and one night they both run out to spend time alone.
 They are caught by the local cops and are forced into doing something they don’t want to do whilst they record a video to blackmail the family.
-Furious, putting the blame entirely on Nisha for seducing her son, aunt calls her brother and asks him to take her away.
+Furious, putting the blame entirely on Nisha for seducing her son, the aunt calls her brother and asks him to take her away.
 On the way, Mirza once again pounces on Nisha berating her for what people will say!

-What Will People Say, directed by Iram Haq is her life story which she brings alive on the big screen.
+What Will People Say, directed by Iram Haq is her life story that she brings alive on the big screen.
 The movie had its world premiere at the 42nd Toronto International Film Festival on September 09, 2017.
 It was selected as the Norwegian entry for the Best Foreign Language Film at the 91st Academy Awards.